StellarPlasma/MAVEN_IDL/README.md

 # MAVEN_IDL
 ## Purpose
 IDL programs for easily accessing and processing MAVEN data based on the SPEDAS library.
-(Last updated on March 2021)
+(Last updated on Septermber 2021)
 ## Contents
 | Name                 | Description |
 |----------------------|-------------|